dogtail9/ProjectTemplateTutorial/README.md

 </CommandPlacements>
 ```

-*Add the hirarcy of all symbols to place the button in the context menu and the context menu in the contextmenu of the project*
+*Add the hirarcy of all symbols to place the button in the context menu and the context menu in the contextmenu for the project node in the solution explorer*

 ```CSharp
 internal sealed class RelayCommand